 Microsoft's roaming profiles give IT administrators a basic option to provide users with their personal settings and data on any device or virtual desktop connected to the corporate network.

 User profiles vary depending on which version of Windows an organization uses, but most Windows versions include a folder named C:\Users.
-A user's profile lives there in another folder usually titled with the user's name or an identifying number that IT assigns.
+A user's local profile lives there in another folder usually titled with the user's name or an identifying number that IT assigns.

 When an employee logs in, Windows copies the user's profile from the organization's network share of profiles to the local computer.
-When he logs off, Windows copies any updates he made to profile data from the desktop computer to the network copy of the profile.
-That process ensures that the roaming user profile remains up to date the next time the employee logs into a virtual desktop or PC.
+When the employee logs off, Windows copies any updates the user made to profile data from the desktop computer to the network copy of the profile.
+This process ensures that the roaming user profile contains current data the next time the employee logs into a virtual desktop or PC.

 One of the problems with roaming profiles is that profiles can grow to be quite large.
-The logon or logoff duration increases according to the profile size because of the amount of data copied to or from the network.
-It has become common for organizations to use folder redirection in conjunction with roaming profiles to speed up the logon and logoff process and improve the user experience.
-Folder redirection allows folders such as Documents to remain centrally located -- usually on a file server -- rather than being copied to and from the desktop PC.
+The logon or logoff duration increases according to the profile size because of the amount of data copied to or from the network share.
+Organizations commonly use folder redirection in conjunction with roaming profiles to speed up the logon and logoff process, improve the UX and reduce any latency with the desktop authenticating via the domain controller.

-Roaming profiles have been a standard and cost-effective way to deliver user settings across physical and virtual desktops for more than a decade, although Microsoft also released a user experience management tool called User Experience Virtualization (UE-V) in 2012.
+Roaming profiles have been a standard and cost-effective way to deliver user settings across physical and virtual desktops for more than a decade, although Microsoft also released a UX management tool called User Experience Virtualization in 2012.
 Microsoft UE-V virtualizes users' operating systems and application settings from a settings store on a file server.

 Microsoft updates roaming profiles with UE-V